MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ## Restricted methods

-If a method is _restricted_, it means that you need the requisite permission before you can call it.
+If a method is _restricted_, you must [request permission](../how-to/request-permissions.md) before you can call it.
-Both snaps and dapps / websites can have permissions.
+Both snaps and dapps/websites can have permissions.
 Some permissions are only available to snaps, and some are only available to websites.
-See [here](./rpc-api.html#restricted-methods) for more information about the permission system.

 ### `wallet_snap_*`

+:::note
-:::caution Only callable by
+This method is only callable by websites.
-- Websites
 :::

-:::caution Is this the method you're looking for?
+:::tip
-[`wallet_invokeSnap`](#wallet-invokesnap) provides a more convenient way of calling this method.
+[`wallet_invokeSnap`](#wallet_invokesnap) provides a more convenient way of calling this method.
 :::

-:::tip Namespaced method
+:::tip
 This is a namespaced restricted method.
 The `*` in the name is always substituted for a string, in this case a snap ID.
 :::